swiesend/scala-aes-cbc/README.md

     "AES/CBC/PKCS5Padding"
     "AES/CBC/NoPadding"

 ## Problems

-If get the following Exception during the testing, than this is caused by the JVM Security policy which by default just allows 128Bit Encryption ciphers.
+If you get the following exception during the tests, than this is caused by the JVM Security policy which by default just allows 128 bit encryption ciphers.
 As you can see in [AES.scala](src/main/scala/crypto/aes/AES.scala) we use a SHA-256.

 ```java
 java.security.InvalidKeyException: Illegal key size